+- Standard Category I;

+- Lower than Standard Category I;

+- Precision Approach Category II;

-- Other than Standard Category II; - Precision Approach Category III-A; - Precision Approach Category III-B; - Precision Approach Category III-C. - To be specified: Aerodrome Reference Code (Code number/Code letter). - To be specified: the approved type of aeroplanes with a higher code letter than indicated in point 7 above. - To be specified: the name of the service provider, both in case such services are t or are not provided by the aerodrome operator. - To be specified: the rescue and firefighting level of protection as per Annex IV (Part-ADR.OPS) of to this Regulation. - To be specified: any other information that the Competent Authority finds necessary to include.
+- Other than Standard Category II;

+- Precision Approach Category III-A;

+- Precision Approach Category III-B;

+- Precision Approach Category III-C.

+- To be specified: Aerodrome Reference Code (Code number/Code letter).

+- 78 To be specified: the approved type of aeroplanes with a higher code letter than indicated in point 7 above.

+- To be specified: the name of the service provider, both in case such services are t or are not provided by the aerodrome operator.

+- 910 To be specified: the rescue and firefighting level of protection as per Annex IV (Part-ADR.OPS) of to this Regulation.

+10--To be specified: any other information that the Competent Authority finds necessary to include.